 Jimmie Johnson became the second driver ever to win three straight NASCAR Cup championships by clinching the Cup at Homestead.
 Does that cement Johnson’s place among the best ever in the history books, or is the jury still out?

 After 36 points-paying events, nine months, and 14,493 miles of racing, the 2008 NASCAR Sprint Cup season is finally in the books.
 When the smoke cleared, it was Jimmie Johnson winning his third consecutive championship, tying Cale Yarborough as the only drivers in history to accomplish that feat.
 Behind him, Carl Edwards finished second but won the most trophies, with a total of nine checkered flags captured throughout the year.
 In contrast, Jeff Gordon snapped his streak of at least one win per season at 14, while Matt Kenseth and Kevin Harvick were some of the other notables who got shut out of victory lane.
 However, none of those drivers mentioned got left out of our final Power Rankings poll of the season.
 As you might expect, Johnson was unanimously voted number one on our list; but where did the other drivers mentioned wind up?
 Read on to see if your wheelman shone in the Florida sun or got sand kicked in his face in the final edition of our 2008 Power Rankings.

-Editor’s Note: Each week, we’ll go through all the media reports, interviews, PR, and our own stuff to find the best quotes from the Nextel Cup race to capture the story of how the weekend unfolded.
-It’s the most original commentary you’ll ever find; the truth, coming straight out of the mouths of the drivers, crew members, and the car owners themselves.
-This week, here’s a sneak peek at what some select few were thinking after the Pepsi 400 at Daytona International Speedway.
+Each week, we’ll go through media reports, interviews, PR, and all our own stuff to find the best quotes from the Sprint Cup race, capturing the story of how the weekend unfolded.
+It’s the most original commentary you’ll ever find: the truth, coming straight out of the mouths of the drivers, crew members and car owners themselves.
+This week, here’s a sneak peek at what a select few were thinking following the Ford 400 at Homestead-Miami Speedway.